 4-Legs-Good Community Interest Company (CIC) offers specialist advice and kind, reward-based solutions to a range of animal behaviour problems in and around the Midlands.

-You can read more about the people behind 4-Legs-Good here:- Claire Kirby, Charlie Wright and Deb Gallimore - as well as the dogs that help us out!
+You can read more about the people behind 4-Legs-Good here:- Claire Kirby, Charlie Wright, Deb Gallimore and Charli Bates as well as the dogs that help us out!

 Moreover, you can find out more about our fantastic facilities and why you should choose us.